mycelial/docs/docs/getting-started/tutorial.md

 Now you'll need to create workflow by doing the following steps:

-1. Drag and drop the `Source: My Client - SQLite Append Only Source` node onto the canvas.
+1. Drag and drop the `Source: My Daemon - SQLite Append Only Source` node onto the canvas.
 2. Drag and drop the `Mycelial Server` node onto the canvas.
-3. Drag and drop the `Destination: My Client - Postgres Append Only Destination` node onto the canvas.
+3. Drag and drop the `Destination: My Daemon - Postgres Append Only Destination` node onto the canvas.
 4. Connect the `SQLite Source` to the `Mycelial Server` and then connect the `Mycelial Server` to the `Postgres Destination` node.
 5. Lastly, press `Publish` to start the workflow.